soichih/osg-blast/README.md

 }
 ```

-You need to use the project name that you have access on your submit host. "user" should usually match the local uid. "db" is the name of blast DB that you'd like to search against.
-(Please see under /cvmfs/oasis.opensciencegrid.org/osg/projects/IU-GALAXY/blastdb for currently available databases.
+You need to use the project name that you have access on your submit host (instead of IU-GALAXY). "user" should usually match your local uid - it's just
+used to tell xd-login to not wait on other user's jobs if submitted from IU GALAXY. "db" is the name of blast DB that you'd like to search against (Please see under /cvmfs/oasis.opensciencegrid.org/osg/projects/IU-GALAXY/blastdb for currently available databases.
 Or you can see http://xd-login.opensciencegrid.org/scratch/iugalaxy/blastdb/dblist.json)

-* You need to update the project that you have access on your submit host!
-(IU-GALAXY for an example..)
+(See below for a bit more info on hosted DB)

 Step 3.
 Run osg-blast-test

-This application your input query, and submit a small test jobs to figure out optimal number of query sizes to run for each osg jobs.
+This application samples your input query, and submit a small test jobs to figure out the optimal number of query sizes to run for each jobs.

 > osg-blast-test --config config.json --out stats.json